Tyrrrz/Tyrrrz.me/src/data/blog-posts/wpf-frontend-using-ammyui/Post.md

 ### Mixins

-You can also define a re-usable set of properties to be included in some controls, called mixin:
+You can also define mixins, which are reusable sets of properties that can be included in your controls:

 ```js
 mixin Centered() for TextBlock {